akatoshbla/Java110/Readme.md

 Project 6 - This program creates different shapes and sets the parameters of each object.

 Mid Term - This program converts degrees Celsius to Fahrenheit

+Final - This is a program creates an object called CSUNStudent that is an extention of an object called Human with some information and prints out an introduction to console